Ten top tips for a greener Christmas

 Obviously, the best thing to do would be to reuse your paper year after year.
 Or you could embrace the humble yet classic brown paper to which you can add your own decorations.
-But if you want to buy new, we love london based re-wrapped.
+But if you want to buy new, we love London-based re-wrapped.

 Or you could think outside the box and…

 Fabrics like scarves and shawls look fantastic used instead of paper, and they can be reused and repurposed many times over.
-Either use your own pieces of fabric or check out companies like Happy Wrap who have a range of beautiful fabric and recycled paper options.
+You could either use your own pieces of fabric or check out companies like Happy Wrap who have a range of beautiful fabric and recycled paper options.
 Have a look here for some inspiring fabric wrapping ideas on pinterest.
 Pinterest has some great ideas you can use for inspiration.